godevsig/gshellos/docs/adaptiveservice.md

 - `GetObservedIP{}` is a known message to service "IPObserver".
-- When client calls `conn.SendRecv(as.GetObservedIP{}, &ip)`, the request message is then delivered to the server's mesage queue waitting one "idle" worker from worker pool to pick up the message and call the handler `GetObservedIP.Handle()`.
+- When client calls `conn.SendRecv(as.GetObservedIP{}, &ip)`, the request message is then delivered to the server's message queue waitting one "idle" worker from worker pool to pick up the message and call the handler `GetObservedIP.Handle()`.
 - Many clients can send the request simultaneously and the handlers will be called also in parallel on server side.